jasonbot/weblog/content/engineering-virtues/passively-transparent.md

 - As quickly as possible with minimal consensus but easy to change course on
 - As late as possible with as long as reasonable to get input on

+# Encourage This Behavior In Others

+One way to promote this way of working is to practice it yourself: when working in a team, engage with your peers with the expectation that they are working in a passively transparent manner themselves.
+A quick, no-expectations "I was reading your draft PR, looks good," or "is there a Jira queue I'm not watching where you're doing daily updates?" on Slack can do wonders in a non-forceful way.

 # Be An Iceberg